Brett-Kennedy/FormulaFeatures/README.md

 In some cases will generate no new features.
 In others will generate some, but this will not improve model accuracy.
 But, in some cases does, particularly with the shallow decision trees used here.

 Can get better results limiting max_iterations to 2 compared to 3.
 This is a hyperparameter, and must be tuned like any other.
 But, for most datasets, using 2 or 3 works well, while with others, setting much higher, or to None (which allows the process to continue so long as it can produce more effective features), may work well.

+In many cases, the tools provided for no improvement or only slight improvements in the accuracy of the shallow decision trees, as is expected.
+No feature engineering technique will work in all cases.
+More informative is that the tool led to significant increases inaccuracy an impressive number of times.
+This is without tuning or feature selection, which can further improve the utility of the tool.
+As well, using interpretably models other than shallow decision trees will give different results.

+For all files, the time engineer the new features was under two minutes, even with many of the test files have hundreds of columns and many thousands of rows.